 The heart rate calculator finds the pulse you should aim for when performing an exercise of a certain intensity.
 Read on if you'd like to know how to calculate the heart rate for your physical activities.

-You might want to check out your heart rate zones for the optimal cardio exercise with our target heart rate calculator or estimate the maximum heart rate for your age.
+You might want to check out your heart rate zones if you want to get the most out of your cardio exercises.
+If this is the case, check out our target heart rate calculator or estimate the maximum heart rate for your age.

 How to calculate heart rate?

-The formula used for the heart rate calculation looks like this:
+The formula used for heart rate calculations looks like this:

 HR = resting_HR + intensity% * (220 - resting_HR - age)

 resting_HR- your heart rate at rest - it's best to measure it right after you wake up or after sitting or lying down in a relaxed state for a long period of time

 intensity%- the intensity of exercise you're aiming - read on to find out more about heart rate zones

 When you start any physical activity, its intensity is soon reflected in your heart rate.
 Any increase in your pulse from its resting state can be divided into heart rate zones.
 To put it simply, these are a measure of the level of intensity of your exercise.

 If you're a cyclist, check out the cycling heart rate zone calculator for more precise results.